Get ROS2 Industrial Ready: Hands-On Training

 + What are the pre-requirements for this training?

-To prepare for this online workshop, you need to know the basics of Linux, Python, and C++.
+• You need to know the basics of Linux, Python, and C++.
 This is mandatory, so in case you need it, take the following three free courses:

 Equipment: